javamelody/javamelody/javamelody-spring-boot-starter/README.md

       <version>1.64.0-SNAPSHOT</version>
     </dependency>

-Optionally add the following dependency if you want to use PDF exports:
+Optionally add the iText dependency if you want to use PDF exports:

     <dependency>
       <groupId>com.lowagie</groupId>